EdyTheCow/oslo-bysykkel/README.md

 Navigate to `localhost:3333` in your browser to access the preview

 ## Deploying using Docker Compose
-- The prod enviroment uses Traefik as reverse proxy to provide certificates and Nginx as web server
+- The prod environment uses Traefik as reverse proxy to provide certificates and Nginx as web server
-- The dev enviroment launches into dev preview for rapid developement
+- The dev environment launches into dev preview for rapid development

 <b>Clone repository</b><br />
 ```